vechiato/vechiato.github.io/content/post/Code Club - Quiz Controlled LEDs with Raspberry Pi.md

 ### **LED Wiring Test Application**

-This program will sequentially blink the red LED, green LED, and then both LEDs together, to visually confirm that the wiring and components are working correctly.
+This program will sequentially blink the red LED, green LED to visually confirm that the wiring and components are working correctly.

 - **Create a new file wiring_test.py**
 - **Copy the code and paste into the new file**